Boy wounded in Minnesota church shooting asks doctor: ‘Can you say a prayer with me?’

 “We didn’t know what was going on for those first few seconds that seemed like minutes,” he said.
 “We could see the leaders in the church from the front starting to tell everyone to get down.
 But those leaders in the church here, our priest, our deacon, our principal, they were not ducking.”

 His own children were unscathed, but two of their friends remained hospitalized.
-Stommes and other parents were among those who carried injured children out of the church as EMS arrived.
+Stommes and other parents were among those who carried injured children out of the church as emergency responders arrived.

 Some of those who showed up to help didn’t know their children were among the injured.

-Note: This story was first published on Aug.
-29, 2025.
-It was updated on Aug.
-30, 2025, to correct that 18 people were wounded, not 20.